-Tips for Being a Considerate Guest with Your Pets
+Being A Considerate Guest With Pets

-1. Check to be sure your pet is welcome.
+1. Confirm that your pet is welcome.

 2. Brush up on obedience.

-3. Give them a comfortable retreat.
+3. Provide a comfortable retreat.

-4. Keep to your pet’s normal schedule.
+4. Stick to your pet’s normal schedule.

 As simple as it seems, feeding and exercising your pets on their normal schedule will help reduce their anxiety.
 Set an alarm on your phone to remind you of your pet’s feeding time and don’t skip their daily walks.
 It’s the perfect opportunity for some one-on-one time!